antunesbruno/CodeChallenge/README.md

 * Newtonsoft.Json (11.0.2)

-** Used to serialize and deserialize the informations of consumed API **
+**Used to serialize and deserialize the informations of consumed API**

 * Unity (5.8.1)

-** Used to resolve the dependencies of projects **
+**Used to resolve the dependencies of projects**

 * Xamarin.FFImageLoading (2.3.6)
 * Xamarin.FFImageLoading.Forms (2.3.6)
 * Xamarin.FFImageLoading.Transformations (2.3.6)

-** Used in listview to show the image with rounded corners and to cache the images avoiding waste time to load when scroll the list.**
+**Used in listview to show the image with rounded corners and to cache the images avoiding waste time to load when scroll the list.**

 * Xamarin.Forms (2.4.0.280)

-** Used to construct the application using Xamarin platform.**
+**Used to construct the application using Xamarin platform**